 This section provides information on the following issues:

-The Package Manager displays error indicators in the Packages window when it encounters problems:
+The Package Manager displays error indicators in the Package Manager window when it encounters problems:

 Error messages that appear in the status bar indicate the Package Manager has detected an issue that is not related to a specific package.
 For example, if the Package Manager cannot access the package registry server, it displays this message in the status bar: